 NFL rumors: Anonymous 49ers admit Jimmy Garoppolo over Trey Lance boosts team

-Report: Anonymous 49ers admit team is better with Jimmy G originally appeared on NBC Sports Bayarea
+Report: Anonymous 49ers admit team is better with Jimmy G originally appeared on NBC Sports Chicago

 The 49ers find themselves in an awkward position.